mertun99/mertun99/README.md

 ## I would love to learn more about these fields.

-I am currently completing Harvard’s CS50: Introduction to Artificial Intelligence.
+Currently completing Harvard’s CS50: Introduction to Artificial Intelligence.

 ## Skills